Huangmei opera: Mainland China

-Huangmei opera was originally named as caicha Opera or huangmei Opera.
-The origins of Huangmei opera is disagreement among scholars.
-About the only thing certain is that this style came from the city of Huangmei, China.
-Generally accepted opinion is that the opera is from the greater Huangmei area (junction of Anhui and Hubei and Jiangxi Province).
+Huangmei Opera was originally known as "Huangmei Picking Tea Tune."
+Regarding its origins, there is still no scholarly consensus, and the issue remains highly debated.
+The only thing that can be confirmed is that this art form originated from the greater Huangmeishan area in Huaining County, Anhui Province, China.
+Generally accepted opinion is that the opera is from the greater Huangmeishan area (junction of Anhui and Hubei and Jiangxi Province).
 It became a part of the operatic genre in the Anqing region of southwestern Anhui province before 18th century.

 Huangmei opera did not involve the traditional opera gestures which often used the sleeves and step movements.
 It was also not performed on stage initially but as a kind of roving troupe performance.

 The Huangmei opera was active in Anhui Province, Hubei Province and Jiangxi Province in the late 19th century.
 From the Revolution of 1911 to 1949, Huangmei performances gradually became professional, from rural areas to city stages.
 After Huangmei arrived in Anqing City from the counties of Haining, Susong, Tongcheng, artists developed the opera and borrowed performance styles from other operas.
 They reformed the traditional chants, reducing the function words to make the drama easy to understand with a lively rhythm.
 1952 is a key year for Huangmei opera.
 It was during this year that the excellent artists Yan Fengying, Wang Shaofang and others gave performances in Shanghai for a big opera festival.
 Audiences from various areas were shocked and appreciated Huangmei opera, attracted by its new singing forms and stories.
 Huangmei opera became very popular and famous after that.
 The big success evoked the passion of Huangmei opera artists and they created The Marriage of A Fairy Princess and Female Consort Prince which are classics.